The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

-Stagecoach Performing Arts teaches children to sing, dance and act.
+Stagecoach Performing Arts teaches children from all walks of life to sing, dance and act in a safe environment.
 The beauty of learning these skills is that people learn not only to perform on stage, but more importantly, to perform to their full ability in life.

-For the last 30 years Stagecoach has enabled more than a million young people to gain confidence, challenge, explore and develop themselves and, crucially, build essential life skills.
+For over 30 years Stagecoach has had a positive impact on more than a million young people, helping them to gain confidence and skills.
+It has seen students challenge, explore and develop themselves and, crucially, build essential life skills via the company’s school and class network and have lots of fun.

-As their students grow, the 350-plus franchisees in the network also grow and flourish.
+As their students grow, discover hidden talents and learn new skills, the 350-plus franchisees in the Stagecoach school network also flourish and grow their performing arts school.

-Despite being 30 years old, Stagecoach continually refines its franchise model, which is one reason why nearly 50,000 students flock to more than 1,700 Stagecoach schools and classes across eight countries each week.
+Despite being over 30 years old, Stagecoach continually refines its franchise model, which is one reason why over 50,000 students flock to more than 2,000 Stagecoach schools and classes across eight countries each week.

-Stagecoach Performing Arts franchisees are given the opportunity to oversee a team of teachers, who deliver fun and engaging singing, dance and drama classes for students aged between four and 18.
+Stagecoach Performing Arts franchisees are given the opportunity to oversee a teacher team, who deliver fun and engaging singing classes, dance classes and drama classes for students aged between four and 18.

-Classes are run for 36 weeks of the year and give students an unparalleled education in performing arts, including the chance to perform at prestigious theatres in London’s West End and at Disneyland Paris.
+Stagecoach franchise classes are run for 36 weeks of the year and give students an unparalleled education in performing arts, including exciting opportunities to perform at prestigious theatres in London’s West End and at Disneyland Paris.

-This fee includes all training and support, which begins with a five-day training course at the company’s head office in Walton on Thames.
-Franchisees are also allocated a dedicated regional franchise manager, who helps in setting up the business, before supporting the franchisee with the operational aspect of running a successful franchise.
+This fee includes all training and support, which begins with a five-day training course at the company’s head office in Woking.
+Franchisees are also allocated a dedicated regional franchise manager, who helps in setting up the business, before supporting the franchisee with the operational aspect of running a franchise and implementing the well-proven successful business model.

-As part of the franchise package, franchisees have access to industry leading support from dedicated events and education teams.
+As part of the Stagecoach Performing Arts franchise package, franchisees have access to industry-leading support from dedicated events and education teams.
 They are given advice and guidance about creative content, getting the best out of their students and teachers and how to put on and take part in shows that will give every student their moment to shine.

 There is a dedicated child protection team available for all principals at any time.
 Stagecoach ensures its commitment to child protection and the safeguarding of students is of the highest priority.

-Stagecoach was a proud winner of the Continuous Improvement Award at the Best Franchise Awards 2018, which recognises franchisors that demonstrate a commitment to better understanding their franchisees’ needs and challenges.
+This children’s franchise was a proud winner of the Continuous Improvement Award at the Best Franchise Awards 2018 and 2019, which recognises franchisors that demonstrate a commitment to better understanding their franchisees’ needs and challenges.
+Stagecoach is always working to improve franchisee satisfaction.

 Stagecoach Performing Arts is an active member of the British Franchise Association and in 2018 was awarded the Brand Awareness Award for demonstrating a commitment to better understanding its consumer market and effectively engaging with it through the implementation of a PR and marketing strategy.